Portfolio

 The West Midlands Combined Authority (WMCA) is a group of local authorities in the West Midlands working together to make the region a better place to live.

-State of the Region dashboard multidevice view
+State of the Region map.

-State of the Region dashboard multidevice view
+State of the Region map

-State of the Region dashboard colour palette
+State of the Region bar chart.

-State of the Region dashboard colour palette
+State of the Region bar chart

-For the SOTR dashboard, local authorities have the ability to deep dive into various metrics, and explore these metrics by year, as well as by local authority.
+In the SOTR dashboard, local authorities have the ability to deep dive into various metrics, and explore these metrics by year, as well as by local authority.

-They are presented with two data visualisations: a regional map visualisation and a bar chart visualisation.
+They are presented with two data visualisations: a regional map and a bar chart.
 Both visualisations are annotated with metric numbers either on hover (regional map view) or instantaneously (bar chart view).
+Font sizes, spacing and sentence casing have been optimised for readability.

 Finally, data visualisation filters are ordered in specific ways to assist users.
 For example, UK regions available for selection are ordered from northeast to southwest.